Lesson 5 of 8

 As mentioned before, you can add new columns in the inventory table to display additional information of lab supplies such as a barcode, CAS number, LOT number, concentration, hazard class, manufacturer, etc.

-To add new inventory columns, click the Advanced button and select the Manage columns option from a drop-down menu.
-Then click the green +New Column button, write the column name and select the Column type below.
-You can choose between three column types: Text, File or Dropdown.
+To add new inventory columns, click the Columns button and then the +Add column below the list of existing columns.
+Write the column name and select the Column type from the drop-down list below.
+You can choose between the following column types: Text, Number, File, Vendor link (Labviva integration, available to free users only), Dropdown, Checklist, Status, Date & Time, Date, or Time.

-Now, if you want to create a column bearing a text information such as reagent concentration, you select the Text column type.
-In case you want to add a file such as safety data sheet (SDS) document, you select the File column type.
-The last column type allows you to create a custom Dropdown with multiple options, so you can for example create a storage space column displaying different freezers as options in the dropdown menu.
-When you are finished, click the green Save button.
+Now, if you want to create a column bearing text information such as reagent concentration, select the Text column type.
+If you would like to create a column where only numbers are recorded, select the Number column type.
+In case you want to add a file such as a safety data sheet (SDS) document, select the File column type.

-In addtion, you can make use of your barcode scanners in combination with SciNote inventory management.
+In addition, you can make use of your barcode scanners in combination with SciNote inventory management.
 You can simply create a new text-type column called e.g. barcode, to which you can input (copy and paste from third-party software) the generated barcodes.
-Later on, if you would like to e.g. print out the sample information with barcodes from SciNote, you can export the data from the inventory.

-Furthermore, once you create a custom column type, it cannot be changed, therefore, the only thing you can do is to delete it and create a new one.
-Know that if the column was added by you, only you and the Team administrators have a right to delete it.
+Please note that the type of the custom column cannot be changed once it has been created, therefore, what you can do is rename it, delete it and/or create a new one.
+Know that if the column was added by you, only you and Team administrators have the right to delete it.

 Assigning inventory items to a task

 After your inventories are organized, you can associate lab supplies with experiments and have an entire history of inventory items available.
-In other words, you can keep track of inventory items you are working with within the same experiment by assigning them to tasks.
+In other words, you can keep track of inventory items you are using for the same experiment by assigning them to tasks.

-If you click on one particular entry in the inventory table, the Item information window appears, where you are able to see when and by whom the item was added and to which projects, experiments and tasks is associated (i.e. assigned).
+If you click on one particular entry in the inventory table, the Item information window appears, where you are able to see when and by whom the item was added and with which projects, experiments, and tasks it is associated (i.e. assigned).

 To assign an item from the inventory to a task, first go to an experiment and open a specific task.
-Then click the INVENTORIES tab on the right and select an inventory from a drop-down list.
-Continue with switching the current display of inventory items by clicking the View All Items button.
-After that, simply select one or more items and click the Assign button.
+Then click the Assign from button on the right and select an inventory from a drop-down list.

 To see which inventory items are associated with a specific task, click the View Assigned Items button.
 Furthermore, all assigned items have a blue circle displayed under the Assigned table column.